neo4j/neo4j-graphrag-python/docs/source/user_guide_rag.rst

     print(response.answer)

 It is however not mandatory to use LangChain.
-The alternative is to implement a custom model.

 Using a Custom Model
 --------------------